Tiny Homes, Philosophy, et al. ia With Daniel Sanderson

 The biggest reason why the cultural movement of tiny home living flows so well into what Daniel Sanderson pushes with planksip is that tiny home living requires a closer look at the wants and needs of your own life.

-What a lot of tiny home culture covers is this idea of pairing down what you need out of a home, breaking down your requirements without sacrificing style or comfort.
-This philosophy builds an impactful focus of minimalism, environmentalism, and even economic success, all of which are powerful pieces of the personal goals Daniel works with on a daily basis.
+A lot of tiny home culture covers the idea of pairing down what you need out of a home, breaking down your requirements without sacrificing style or comfort.
+This philosophy builds an impactful focus on minimalism, environmentalism, and even economic success, all of which are powerful pieces of the personal goals Daniel works with on a daily basis.

 Tiny Homes and Minimalism

-In the Listen and Chill podcast discussion, Daniel spoke to his passion for minimalism and how it pushes the tiny home concept.
+Daniel discussed his passion for minimalism and how it pushes the tiny home concept in the Listen and Chill podcast discussion.
 Minimalism is a philosophy that seeks to reduce the excess that can accumulate in your life.
-While this often refers to materialistic ideas, it can also be a way to declutter perceptions.
+While this often refers to worldly ideas, it can also be a way to declutter perceptions.

 The example of important minimalism that Daniel spoke of was his lack of gift-giving.
 This wasn't a discouragement of any gift-giving, as obvious items of important significance still have a purpose.
 Instead, he spoke of gift-giving for the sake of gift-giving, which often accumulates a lot of unwanted or uninspiring clutter over time.

 How does this concept best tie into tiny homes?
-In a tiny home, you have no room for clutter.
-Your space has to be efficient at all times, so you can narrow down to the items and concepts that are most important to your life.
+In a small house, you have no room for clutter.
+Your space must always be efficient so you can narrow down to the items and concepts most important to your life.

 When you pull apart and analyze every aspect and item of your life, you may often find how superficial that aspect or item may become.
 This helps sharpen your mind toward a more deliberate style of thought.
 Instead of items, you focus on experiences.
 Instead of seeking new things to own, you can seek new experiences with what you already have.

-The minimalism enforced by tiny homes helps to push into the next idea, which is a drive for stronger environmentalism.
+The minimalism enforced by tiny homes helps to push into the next idea, which is a drive for more vigorous environmentalism.

 Virtual Environmentalism

 Daniel's minimalist philosophy plays well into his passion for environmentalism.
 In a physical sense, cutting down on a consumerist mindset helps to reduce waste and clutter.
-In a mental sense, it helps us dig through the unneeded addons in our lives, such as excess electricity usage through appliances.
+In a mental sense, it allows us to dig through the unneeded add-ons in our lives, such as excess electricity usage through appliances.

-The strong philosophy that Daniel advocates come in a desire to push technology as a way to promote a minimalistic mindset and reduce waste.
-Virtual calls have taken a rise in popularity due to the lockdown from COVID-19.
-This technology is helpful in keeping the human connection going in troubling times, but it is also a strong example of how to improve your daily life without consumption.
+The firm philosophy that Daniel advocates comes from a desire to push technology to promote a minimalistic mindset and reduce waste.
+Virtual calls have risen in popularity due to the lockdown from COVID-19.
+This technology helps keep the human connection going in troubling times, but it is also a strong example of improving your daily life without consumption.

-Tiny homes add the first-hand test of this idealism.
-Technology helps to compress many things we need to better fit into spaces like tiny homes.
-For example, the best heating technology helps to bring efficiency into a small space that an older heater system may not be able to do.
-Most technology aims for miniaturization which helps with space efficiency.
+Tiny homes are a first-hand test of this idealism.
+Technology helps compress many things we need to better fit into spaces like tiny homes.
+For example, the best heating technology helps to bring efficiency into a small space that an older heater system may not be able to.
+Most technology aims for miniaturization, which helps with space efficiency.

-When we have a tighter focus on what we need and what we value, the waste that comes from our life starts to shrink.
-We make an impact on our environment with a simple shift in our priorities.
+When we focus more on what we need and value, the waste from our lives starts to shrink, and we impact our environment with a simple shift in our priorities.

 Efficiency in Economics With a Tiny Home

-The strongest piece of financial advice that Daniel Sanderson gives is to understand your needs over your desires.
-The constant push for more and more wealth does not create a purpose but instead uses up the time for more impactful experiences.
-What this means is that money that you save for something important is the best investment you can make.
+The most vital piece of financial advice that Daniel Sanderson gives is to understand your needs over your desires.
+The constant push for more and more wealth does not create a purpose but instead uses time for more impactful experiences.
+This means the money you save for something meaningful is your best investment.

-You can try to push day in and day out for important stock trades and ways to improve every detail of your money.
-The alternative is that you can instead remove the excess need from your life and lower the amount of wealth you need to get in the first place.
+You can try to push daily for necessary stock trades and ways to improve every detail of your money.
+Alternatively, you can instead remove the excess need from your life and lower the amount of wealth you need to get in the first place.

-This is the perfect showcase of not only the tiny home but the original inspiration for Daniel Sanderson's variation on the tiny home.
+This is the perfect showcase of the tiny home and the original inspiration for Daniel Sanderson's variation on the little house.
 The models he helps to produce use the highest quality of materials and funnel them into an efficient design space.
 This lets you not cut out quality or value but excess and indulgence.

 The tiny home mindset saves you a massive amount of money.
-Even without the high-quality materials, living big in a tiny home comes from having the most impactful items and no waste of materials or money.
+Even without high-quality materials, living big in a tiny home means having the most impactful items and no waste of materials or money.

 The Success and Failure of Life and Tiny Homes

-Tiny homes have been a strong success around the world.
-Daniel Sanderson sees this as a great example of a new, efficient mindset that is impacting our modern society.
-From the culture of the tiny home to the philosophy of minimalism, there is a rise in the idea of questioning the details and he is proud to be a part of crafting that new community.
+Tiny homes have been a substantial success around the world.
+Daniel Sanderson sees this as a great example of a new, efficient mindset impacting our modern society.
+From the culture of the tiny home to the philosophy of minimalism, there has been a rise in the idea of questioning the details, and he is proud to be a part of crafting that new community.

 You can see the success and failure that we have in life through a lot of lenses.
 The philosophy that Daniel aims for can give a lot of weight to the impact of building a community and streamlining your mindset.

-His pride in his success with Planksip shows in his closing statements in the Listen and Chill podcast.
+He takes pride in his success with Planksip, which shows in his closing statements in the Listen and Chill podcast.
 Many view success as an overwhelming gain both in material wealth and influence.
-What both tiny homes and Planksip show for Daniel is that there is a lot more that comes from a treasuring of the minor details.
+What both Tiny Homes and Planksip show for Daniel is that there is a lot more that comes from treasuring the minor details.

 Adapting to a different way of life is the core aspect of philosophy.
-Raising questions and getting at the heart of each matter is a big benefit and with it comes a realization that what was important and what was success could be instead shortsighted.
+Raising questions and getting at the heart of each matter is a big benefit, and with it comes the realization that what was important and what was success could be shortsighted.

 Delving Further Into the Philosophy Mindset

 Tiny homes are only one of the ideas that take on a philosophical bent here on Planksip.
-Daniel Sanderson has a unique mindset on how to take philosophy and our very life structure and use that as a jumping-off point for a wide variety of discussions.
+Daniel Sanderson has a unique mindset on how to use philosophy and our very life structure as a jumping-off point for a wide variety of discussions.

-Every aspect of our life, from our media consumption to the way we set up our homes, all has a philosophical discussion point to them.
-Embracing these is the main goal of Daniel Sanderson and his creation of Planksip.
+Every aspect of our life, from our media consumption to how we set up our homes, has a philosophical discussion point.
+Embracing these is the primary goal of Daniel Sanderson and his creation of Planksip.

-There are a great number of discussions already posted.
-We encourage others to follow their own discussions and passions.
-Eager to see where all of this leads?
+A significant number of discussions have already been posted.
+We encourage others to follow their discussions and passions.
+Are you eager to see where all of this leads?
 We work with other publishers like you to keep the idea flowing.
 Check us out.